Are Liver Shots Legal in Boxing? | Easily Explained

 Some people wonder why the liver shot is legal but the kidney shot isn't.
 The reason for that is simple.

-In order for a boxer to strike the kidney, they would have to hit the back of their opponent, which would be illegal.
+For a boxer to strike the kidney, they would have to hit the back of their opponent, which would be illegal.

-In a similar way, this is why 'Rabbit Punches', punches to the back of the head are not legal, but punches to the front and side of the head are.
+Similarly, this is why 'Rabbit Punches', punches to the back of the head are not legal, but punches to the front and side of the head are.

 Why Do Liver Shots Hurt?